 Best of all, the market is growing fast, thanks to people spending more time at home and the rise of delivery apps like InstaCart, DoorDash and more, so there’s real opportunity in this line of work.
-Particularly if you already have a car, this is a low-cost venture with little risk and strong profit potential.
+Particularly if you already have a vehicle, this is a low-cost venture with little risk and strong profit potential.
 To get started you just need to sign up as a driver for one of your local delivery apps and start making pick ups and deliveries.

 Once you’ve built a reputation, you could start offering your courier services to area businesses, which tend to pay more.
-If you’re services are reliable, you’ll likely get referrals and, sooner than you might imagine, you’ll be able to set up your own courier business.
+If your services are reliable, you’ll likely get referrals and, sooner than you might imagine, you’ll be able to set up your own courier business.

 13. Mobile Detailing Business